I can’t tell you how many times I visit a neighbor and she has the CUTEST Halloween arrangement set up!

 Homemade bats and doily ghosts flutter quietly near flickering candles and naturally white gourds.
 A simple white wreath behind wood bead chains adds understated class to the overall look and feel of it.

-Try this easy, yet impressive idea for your house this year.
+Try this easy, yet impressive idea for your house this year; it’s the perfect idea for decorating your mantel for fall.

 My next-door neighbor decorated her interior in French Country style.
 The moment I saw Serendipity Redefined‘s arrangement, I thought, Now, there’s a beautiful mantel my friend would love.